greg7mdp/sparsepp/README.md

         else
             ++it;
 ```

+As for std::unordered_map, the order of the elements that are not erased is preserved.

 - Since items are not grouped into buckets, Bucket APIs have been adapted: `max_bucket_count` is equivalent to `max_size`, and `bucket_count` returns the sparsetable size, which is normally at least twice the number of items inserted into the hash_map.